SebastianAgi/ASFM/README.md

 Sebastian Aegidius' MSc thesis report is also available in this repository.

+## Video Demonstration
+[Here](https://youtu.be/36d5Frar4pE) is a link to a video demonstration of the two models implemented on the robot system.

+## Mobile Robot
 The mobile robot system used in this project:

 <img src="https://user-images.githubusercontent.com/66956640/188476203-c055e23c-2813-4460-a432-e5dfed2b4cf9.png" alt="" data-canonical-src="[](https://user-images.githubusercontent.com/66956640/188476203-c055e23c-2813-4460-a432-e5dfed2b4cf9.png)" width="537" height="500" />

-## Video Demonstration
-[Here](https://youtu.be/36d5Frar4pE) is a link to a video demonstration of the two models implemented on the robot system.

 ## Running the code